shawnbrown/squint/docs/tutorial/select.rst

 Narrowing a Selection
 =====================

-Selections can be narrowed to rows that satisfy given *keyword arguments*.
+Selections can be narrowed to rows that satisfy given keyword arguments.

 Narrow a selection to rows where column **B** equals "foo", ``B='foo'``::